medale/spark-mail/presentation/SparkMailPresentation.md

 > [C]ombinator is a higher-order function that uses only function application and earlier defined combinators to define a result from its arguments [Combinatory Logic @wikipedia_combinatory_2014]

-# Higher-order function
-Function that takes function as argument or returns function
+* Higher-order function: Function that takes function as argument or returns function

 # map

 * applies a given function to every element of a collection
-* returns collection of output of that function
+* returns collection of output of that function (one per original element)
 * input argument - same type as collection type
 * return type - can be any type